syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 ---
 title: Multi-cluster management
 sidebar_label: Multi-cluster management
-description: Learn more about how Kratix schedules Promises and Workloads, and how you can control the scheduling process.
+description: Learn more about how Kratix schedules Promises and Resources, and how you can control the scheduling process.
 ---

-One of the most powerful Kratix features is the ability Platform teams have to fully control the scheduling of work across Kubernetes Cluster, i.e., to determine in which cluster a certain workload should be deployed to.
+One of the most powerful Kratix features is the ability Platform teams have to fully control the scheduling of work across extensive and diverse infrastructure, i.e., to determine in which Kubernetes cluster (or other infrastructure) a certain workload should be deployed to.

 In Kratix, scheduling happens in two stages:

-1. Determining which Promises are installed in which Clusters ([Scheduling Promises](#promises))
+1. Determining Clusters should be available to a given Promise ([Scheduling Promises](#promises))
-1. Determining where the workloads will run following a Resource Requests ([Scheduling Workloads](#workloads))
+1. Determining where the Resources will run following a request for a Promise Resource ([Scheduling Workloads](#resources))

 The following sections in this page document those stages.
 For hands-on scheduling guides, check the [Adding a new Worker Cluster](../guides/scheduling-clusters) and [Compound